-- Try Pathfinder, Foundry’s 4-step tool to help you find personalized support options
+- Try Pathfinder, Foundry’s 3-step tool to help you find personalized support options

 - Find other support options on our Get Support page

-Information is changing every day.
+Information is changing frequently.
 Check the BCCDC website for the latest on COVID-19.

 Physical distancing and why it helps during a pandemic

-In the midst of COVID-19 in BC, there is a lot being done to help limit and slow the spread of the virus.
-Physical distancing is something we can all do.
-But what is physical distancing exactly?
+In response COVID-19 in BC, physical distancing is something we can all do.
 Read on for more about physical distancing, how it helps, and ideas for what you can do while keeping your distance.

 Using Substances in a Safer Way During COVID-19